rafabcuba/report_xlsx_template/README.md

 # Report XLSX Template for Odoo

-This Odoo module allows generating XLSX reports for employees through a wizard.
+This Odoo module allows generating XLSX reports for employees through a wizard using a xlsx file template.
 Users can select an employee and generate a report that is automatically downloaded with a meaningful name.

 ## Requirements